s-e-r-g/interview-questions/README.md

 Development process
 -------------------
-* Agile, SCRUM, ... ?
 * Do you write tests?
 * What kind of tests?
 * With how many teams we will interact?
 * What does the development process look like?
+Agile, SCRUM, ...?
 * Who generates and manages requirements?
 * Do you have any requirements for security?
 Who and how cares about it?
 * Who creates tasks for developers?